Office of Grants and Training, Preparedness Directorate, Department of Homeland Security.

 Notice; 60-day notice request for comments.

-The Department of Homeland Security (DHS) invites the general public and other federal agencies the opportunity to comment on information collection request (ICR) for the application for SAFER grants.
+The Department of Homeland Security (DHS) invites the general public and other federal agencies the opportunity to comment on information collection request (ICR) for the application for Assistance to Firefighters Grants.
 As required by the Paperwork Reduction Act of 1995, (Pub.
 L. 104-13, 44 U.S.C. chapter 35) as amended by the Clinger-Cohen Act (Pub.
 L. 104-106), DHS is soliciting comments for the approved information collection request.